Ilya114/Box64Droid/README.md

 ## System requirements

 - Adreno 616+ recommend (Another GPU's supporting but less games work).
-If you have Adreno 610, you can use this [Turnip](https://github.com/Ilya114/Box64Droid/releases/download/beta/TurnipA610.tar.xz) (to install unpack archive and run `sh install.sh` in terminal mode in unpacked folder then restart Box64Droid and enjoy)
+If you have Adreno 610, you can use this [Turnip](https://github.com/Ilya114/Box64Droid/releases/download/beta/TurnipA610.tar.xz) (to install unpack archive and run `sh install.sh` in terminal mode in unpacked folder then restart Box64Droid and enjoy).
+If you have have Adreno 730 or 740, you can use this [Turnip](https://github.com/Ilya114/Box64Droid/releases/download/beta/TurnipA7xx.tar.xz) (to install unpack archive and run `sh install.sh` in terminal mode in unpacked folder then restart Box64Droid and enjoy)
 - Android 12+ (proot version), Android 10+ (chroot version)
 - 64-bit Android
 - You also need at ~4,4 GB (or ~3,3 for VirGL version) free for the installation to go without problems.